|This article is part of a series that covers Bank Feeds in QuickBooks for Windows.|

 Here are a few things to keep in mind:

 - You can't download transactions into the same QuickBooks Desktop company file more than once.
 However, your bank may be able to reopen the transactions on their side so QuickBooks can download them again.
 Reach out to your bank to get help with this.

-- You can't import QFX or QIF Quicken files into QuickBooks Desktop.
-There are a few third-party applications that can handle QIF available on the Intuit Marketplace.
+- Web connect only works with .qbo files.
+Other types like QFX and QIF Quicken files won't work.
+There are a few third party applications hat can handle QIF available on the Intuit Marketplace.